Food and Skin Allergy Treatment Specialist Q&A

-Food and skin allergies can be mild or severe, so speak to a health care professional today if you or your child has any kind of allergy.
+Food and skin allergies can be mild or severe, so speak to a healthcare professional today if you or your child has any kind of allergy.
 Piniella Asthma + Allergy helps treat allergies and we offer top-notch medical services for patients of all ages.
-Call us for more information or schedule an appointment online!
+Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Table of Contents:

 Food intolerances are different from food allergies in the way our bodies react to the food we ingest.
-In the case of a food allergy, our immune system reacts to food it deems harmful and cause reaction symptoms that affect the entire body, from mild symptoms to severe, potentially life-threatening symptoms.
-Food intolerances on the other hand is when our body finds it difficult or impossible to digest specific foods, creating a gastrointestinal disturbance.
+In the case of a food allergy, our immune system reacts to food it deems harmful and causes reaction symptoms that affect the entire body, from mild symptoms to severe, potentially life-threatening symptoms.
+Food intolerance on the other hand is when our body finds it difficult or impossible to digest specific foods, creating a gastrointestinal disturbance.
 The symptoms of a food intolerance primarily affect the digestive system and are not usually dangerous.
-The most common food intolerances are the sugar found in milk known as lactose, a protein also found in milk called casein and gluten, which is a protein found in barley, wheat and rye.
+The most common food intolerances are the sugar found in milk known as lactose, a protein also found in milk called casein, and gluten, which is a protein found in barley, wheat, and rye.

 If you want to know more about our services, call us or schedule an appointment online!
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.